HarshKapadia2/dev/path.md

    - PHP basics
    - PHP Data Objects (PDO)
 - PHP REST API

+### JS front end frameworks/libraries

+> I still have to do this

+- Prerequisite
+   - Misc
+   - JavaScript
+   - State
+   - XML

+> TIP: Choose any ONE of the below frameworks/libraries to get started with.

+- Vue.js
+- React.js
+- Angular

 > TIP: Make a dynamic website.
 (Eg: Either add a back end to the previously made front end or make a new webapp from scratch.)